Loading...

 Understanding the Gross County Per Product per capita

-The Gross County Product per capita is arrived at by dividing a county's Gross County Product – or its GDP, by its population.
+The Gross County Product per capita is calculated by dividing a county's Gross County Product (GCP) by its population.

 Line chart showing the nominal and real GDP per capita for Kenya from 2014 to 2023.
 In 2023, Kenya's GDP was Ksh 15.1 trillion, which, when divided by the country's total population in that year, yielded a GDP per capita of Ksh 293,229